Dark Matter Cosmology with Varying Viscosity: a Possible Resolution to the $S_8$ Tension: Phenomenology of viscous dark matter model

 where $\eta$ and $\xi$ represent shear and bulk viscosity.
-As shear viscosity is a directional process, the cosmological principle precludes its existence in the FLRW metric.
-Hence, only bulk viscosity is a unique process that is allowed to occur in an expansive, homogeneous, and isotropic background.\\ Hence, let us examine the expressions \ref{eqb} in more detail
+As shear viscosity is a directional process, the cosmological principle precludes its existence at large scales in the FLRW metric.
+On the other hand, $\kappa$ in the middle relation of equation~\ref{dt} shows the temperature conduction coefficient, which is not very relevant to our analysis.
+Such effects are closely connected to the coupling of the baryonic matter with the photon radiation, which is important either at times closer to recombination, or in the highly nonlinear regime of structure formation at a small scale (e.g., galaxy formation) and when it becomes important for modeling astrophysical processes~\citep{Barbosa:2017ojt}.
+None of these regimes where heat conduction would be of relevance will be considered in this work.
+Hence, only bulk viscosity is a unique process that is allowed to occur on an expansive, homogeneous, and isotropic background.\\ Let us examine the expressions \ref{eqb} in more detail

 where and